A WEEK OF EXPERIENCES IN MILWAUKEE'S

 SATURDAY, SEPTEMBER 23

-The most incredible running/walking event of the millennium – The Ultimate Beer Run: Half of the registrants will start at Third Space Brewing and run/walk to City Lights where they will be treated with a tantalizingly delicious freshly brewed beer.
+The most incredible running event of the millennium – The Ultimate Beer Run: Half of the registrants will start at Third Space and run/walk to City Lights where they will be treated with a tantalizingly delicious freshly brewed beer.
 The other half of the registrants will start at City Lights and run/walk to Third Space where they will enjoy an amazingly refreshing freshly brewed beer.
-After savoring the goodness at the turn-a-around, each of the respective groups will return to their starting location and be rewarded with best medal of all - another beer!
+After savoring the goodness at the turn-a-around, each of the respective groups will return to their starting location and be rewarded with yet another beer!
+So much positive reinforcement for your running feat!

 MONDAY, SEPTEMBER 25

-Photo: The White brothers planted their Burr Oak on the Hank Aaron State Trail in April 2002.
-They just returned 15 years later to check on it.
+Photo: The White Brothers planted a tree 15 years ago near Miller Park along the Hank Aaron State Trail in the Valley. they just returned this year to check on it.

 TUESDAY, SEPTEMBER 26

-This is a one-stop shop career exploration resource for adults seeking jobs and for youth and adults just wondering what's out there.
+Sponsored by We Energies, this is a one-stop shop career exploration resource for adults seeking jobs and for youth and adults just wondering what's out there.
 You'll have the opportunity to learn about good-paying jobs at Valley companies and sign up for tours at companies you're interested in.
 From manufacturing to customer service, entry-level to high skill, you can find a career in the Valley.
 HR professionals will be on call to answer questions that will help you land that next job.
-Click below to learn more about what companies will be on site and what they'll have to offer.

 WEDNESDAY, SEPTEMBER 27